tpunnoose/WooferJuliaSim/README.md

 ```julia
 include("main.jl")
 ```
+In order to change what simulation is being run, scroll to the bottom of the WooferSim.jl and uncomment the desired controller.
 3. The MuJoCo simulator should then pop up in a new window with various interactive options.
 Press space to start the simulation.
 - Click and drag with the left mouse button to orbit the camera, and with the right mouse button to pan the camera.
 - To perturb the robot, double click on the body you want to perturb, then hold Control and click and drag with the mouse.
 Using the left mouse button will apply a rotational torque while the right button will apply a translational force.